willow-ahrens/MemoizedMethods.jl/README.md

 2
 ```

-By default, Memoize.jl uses an [`IdDict`](https://docs.julialang.org/en/v1/base/collections/#Base.IdDict) as a cache, but it's also possible to specify the type of the cache.
+By default, MemoizedMethods.jl uses an [`IdDict`](https://docs.julialang.org/en/v1/base/collections/#Base.IdDict) as a cache, but it's also possible to specify the type of the cache.
 If you want to cache vectors based on the values they contain, you probably want this:

 ```julia
 using Memoize